-There’s always something new happening in L.A.’s dining scene, and it’s not just the constant new restaurant openings.
-A food-lover could pack their schedule with all the tasting festivals, pop-up dinners, theme nights, takeovers, and other events going on.
+There’s always something new happening in L.A.’s dining scene, and it’s not just the constant restaurant openings.
+A food lover could pack their schedule with all the tasting festivals, pop-up dinners, theme nights, takeovers, and other events going on.
 We’re picking some of the most delicious and interesting food events in L.A. so you can savor every special bite.

-Roving dinner party host Billy Harris pops up in the restaurants of notable chefs to encourage them to assemble one-night-only luxury dinner parties for groups of food enthusiasts.
-The events may seem extravagant, but it’s for a good cause–the dinners benefit the Trotter Project with provides mentorship to at-risk youth.
-Five L.A. events remain in his 2018 season: November 7 with Adam Perry Lang at APL ($235), November 9 with Nancy Silverton at Osteria Mozza ($375), November 10 with Ludo Lefebvre at Trois Mec ($400), December 4 with Nyesha Arrington at Native, and a special Hanukkah edition at Genghis Cohen on December 10 ($99).
+Roving dinner-party host Billy Harris pops up in the restaurants of notable chefs to encourage them to assemble one-night-only luxury dinner parties for groups of food enthusiasts.
+The events may seem extravagant, but it’s for a good cause–the dinners benefit the Trotter Project, which provides mentorships to at-risk youth.
+Next up is queen of L.A. dining Nancy Silverton, with an intimate dinner at chi Spacca.

 Stay on top of the latest in L.A. food and culture.
 Sign up for our newsletters today.